Frequently Asked Questions about TheDream.US National Scholarship

 Do I have to be a community college graduate to apply?

-No. You can be (1) a current community college student who will graduate with a GPA of 3.0 or greater before the end of the 2015-2016 academic year; or (2) a community college graduate with a GPA of 3.0.
+No. You can be (1) a current community college student who will graduate with a GPA of 3.0 or greater by the end of the 2016-2017 academic year; or (2) a community college graduate with a GPA of 3.0.
 You cannot be currently enrolled in a bachelor degree program.

 Does it matter what Community College I graduate from?